 Benchmarking: Which competing products does a customer use and why?
-What do the competing products provide that users want, and how critical are those
+What do the competing products provide that users want, and how critical are those features?

-This produces continuous learning opportunities for Cus- 10 tomer-based iterative and radical improvements in products and services.
+This produces continuous learning opportunities for Customer-based iterative and radical improvements in products and services.
 With such marketwide communications throughout product life cycles, this invention may help compress the cycle of setting objectives, producing accurate designs, improving performance, and reaching targeted objectives-whether the goals are to produce more sales, to gain new market share, to improve internal operating performance-or to deliver the highest quality, most desired products and services available anywhere.

-What might happen to the business environment and the economy?
+What Might Happen to the Business Environment and the Economy?

 This invention's result might become more than just a new product feature.
-Over time, this may produce a new type of economic planning and decision making environmentan on-line "marketplace community"-that is based on automated systems for communications, learning and improvement.
+Over time, this may produce a new type of economic planning and decision making environment-an on-line "marketplace community"-that is based on automated systems for communications, learning and improvement.
 The key to forming such a community could be interactive partnerships between Customers, product designers, service designers, and Vendors.
-For example, if 30 product designers and managers prepare for decision making meetings using this invention's Customer-Based Product Design Reports (CB-PDR), they would enter these meetings with a quantitative and qualitative understanding of how well that product is actually working in the marketplace 35 during the current period, and the parts of the product's design and performance that need to be improved.
+For example, if product designers and managers prepare for decision making meetings using this invention's Customer-Based Product Design Reports (CB-PDR), they would enter these meetings with a quantitative and qualitative understanding of how well that product is actually working in the marketplace during the current period, and the parts of the product's design and performance that need to be improved.
 Such well-informed meetings, instead of being rare, could become more frequent and perhaps even a daily expectation in some businesses.

 What might be the biggest change of all?
 When you make a decision empirical data from customers would be in front of you.
 Instead of flying by the seat of your pants, or stopping for 30 days to run a study, you know what users want so you make both faster and more accurate decisions.
-45 And when you want new information you can learn it quickly and cheaply from customers at their point of need, while they use your products.
+And when you want new information you can learn it quickly and cheaply from customers at their point of need, while they use your products.

-New empirical information from the marketplace helps vendors shrink product life cycles, evolving them faster and 50 more accurately toward what customers want and need.
+New empirical information from the marketplace helps vendors shrink product life cycles, evolving them faster and more accurately toward what customers want and need.
 Both iterative improvements and radical breakthroughs are possible.
-In fact, the biggest competitive advantages will come from using this "inside information" to leap to the next product generation, seize the largest market share, and leave 55 from this invention.
-Then shrink-wrapped software can be competitors behind-then do it again before they leap over
+In fact, the biggest competitive advantages will come from using this "inside information" to leap to the next product generation, seize the largest market share, and leave competitors behind-then do it again before they leap over you.

-A similar improvement process may be possible from the empirical information generated by this invention in enterprise-wide information systems, internal corporate software 60 applications, manufacturing systems and back-office automation.
-In business information systems, which have increasingly become the normal infrastructure for business operations, on-the-spot Development Interactions (DI) can immediately gather information from users 1140, 1144 in 65 FIG. 33 to track where problems occur, which needs are unfulfilled, what requirements are changing, etc. Those analyses can be distributed right away to those who need to fix specific problems or pro-actively meet new needs before they become problems 1140, 1144, yielding opportunities for iterative improvements, continuous re-engineering, or performance breakthroughs.
+A similar improvement process may be possible from the empirical information generated by this invention in enterprise-wide information systems, internal corporate software applications, manufacturing systems and back-office automation.
+In business information systems, which have increasingly become the normal infrastructure for business operations, on-the-spot Development Interactions (DI) can immediately gather information from users 1140, 1144 in FIG. 33 to track where problems occur, which needs are unfulfilled, what requirements are changing, etc. Those analyses can be distributed right away to those who need to fix specific problems or pro-actively meet new needs before they become problems 1140a, 1144, yielding opportunities for iterative improvements, continuous re-engineering, or performance breakthroughs.